Learning NextJS

 For example, when the parent element will constrain the image to always be

-less than half the viewport width, use sizes="50vw"
+less than half the viewport width, use sizes="50vw".
+Without sizes, the

 image will be sent at twice the necessary resolution, decreasing